Submissions Close March 19 at 11:59PM

 How can I get involved?

-Individual students or groups must submit abstracts of their work for review between March 1st and April 18th, 2014 via the Undergraduate Symposium website.
+Individual students or groups must submit abstracts of their work for review between January 6 and March 19, 2014 via the Undergraduate Symposium website–simply click on the submission button above.

 - Lisa Freinkel, Vice Provost for Undergraduate Studies